Step One – Secure your place

 The programme consists of three blocks: 4 weeks, then another 4 weeks, and finally 5 weeks.
 You can join for 5, 9 or 13 weeks between June and September.
 If your offer is for 5 weeks, this must start in August.
 If your offer is for 9, this must start in July.
 Classes have a maximum size of 16 usually.

-For full details, see the College's guidelines on English Language Entry Requirements
+For full details, see the University's guidelines on English Language Entry Requirements

 Step Eight – Prepare for Study in the UK